envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: To enable Dependabot security updates on all repositories in an organization you should:

-a) Go to the organization's `Code security and analysis` settings and enable Dependabot Security Updates for all repositories at once.
+a) Make all repositories in the organization private.

-b) Make all repositories in the organization private.
+b) Run the `actions/enable-ghas` GitHub Action with `security-updates` parameter set to `true` on all repositories in the organization.

-c) Run the `actions/enable-ghas` GitHub Action with `security-updates` parameter set to `true` on all repositories in the organization.
+c) Go to the organization's `Code security and analysis` settings and enable Dependabot Security Updates for all repositories at once.

 d) Create a script that will enable Dependabot Security Updates on all repositories in the organization.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** C</span>

 Go to the organization's `Code security and analysis` settings and enable Dependabot Security Updates for all repositories at once.